jeff-hykin/xome/readme.md

 }
 ```

-Then run `HOME="$PWD" nix develop` and you'll enter an isolated nicely configured home.
+Then run `nix develop` and you'll enter an isolated nicely configured home.
-NOTE: despite how it looks, the PWD is not being used as home.
-Its just a way to avoid your normal bashrc/zshrc/etc long enough for Xome to get a chance to properly setup home without inheriting your shell's environment.

 ### 2. Simple Home